WangWH0101/WangWH0101.github.io/index.md

 ### Undergraduate
 - **Electrospinning:**
 	- **Keywords:**<br>
-	Polyvinyl pyrrolidone(PVP), Electrospinning, Filterability, Air permeability
+	Polyvinyl pyrrolidone(PVP), Fabric, Electrospinning, Filterability, Air permeability
 	- As the team leader, I have designed the experiment and research targets.
-With the help of all team members, we've carried out the research on the influence of PVP-based electrospinning on the filtration performance of mask.
-The filterability and air permeability of mask with spinning attached are tested.<br>
+With the help of all 	members, we've carried out research about the influence of PVP-based electrospinning fabric on the filtration performance of mask.
+The liquid polymer material forms filaments under high voltage electricity and attaches to the experimental object (i.e., mask).
+The filterability and air permeability of mask with filaments attached are tested.
+In addition, this new method of attaching extra fabric on filters (e.g., mask) may improve their filterability and durability.
+This study can be very valuable under the effects of Covid-19.<br /> (*still under research by other students in Sichuan University).<br>
 <a href="https://github.com/WangWH0101/WangWH0101.github.io/tree/main/Pics/Electrospinning"><img src="/Pics/Electrospinning/FlowChart.png" width="150"/><img src="/Pics/Electrospinning/SpinEquip.png" width="150"/><img src="/Pics/Electrospinning/FiltTST.png" width="150"/><img src="/Pics/Electrospinning/PermTST.png" width="150"><img src="/Pics/Electrospinning/Equip1.jpeg" width="150"/><img src="/Pics/Electrospinning/Equip2.jpeg" width="150"/></a><br>
 - **Network State Propagation:**
 	- **Keywords:**<br>